kuzzleio/documentation-old/src/guide/essentials/persisted.md

 }
 ```

-**Note:**  we have just created a new collection without specifying any mapping rules.
-As a result, the database layer will automatically create a mapping rule that assigns a best guess data type to any new field it detects in input documents.
-Since these mapping rules cannot be changed once they are created, we strongly recommend that you [**create your own mapping rules**]({{ site_base_path }}guide/essentials/persisted/#document-mapping) as soon as the collection has been created.
-For the purpose of this tutorial, we will continue without defining our own mapping rules.
+**Note:**  we have just created a new collection without specifying any mappings.
+As a result, the database layer will automatically create a mapping that assigns a best guess data type to any new field it detects in input documents.
+Since these mappings cannot be changed once they are created, we strongly recommend that you [**create your own mappings**]({{ site_base_path }}guide/essentials/persisted/#document-mapping) as soon as the collection has been created.
+For the purpose of this tutorial, we will continue without defining our own mappings.

 ---